mdw771/xommons/README.md

 ## Post-installation

 Run `./setup.sh` from the repository root to append the `macros` folder to your `PATH`.
 Restart your shell (or source `~/.bashrc`) before invoking the macros directly from the terminal.

+If you encounter permission issues running any macro, try adding execution permisision to that script using `chmod +x /path/to/xommons/macros/script`.